FAIR: A Causal Framework for Accurately Inferring Judgments Reversals: Experiments and Evaluation

 \subsubsection{Causal Knowledge Injection}

 We used Causal Smoothing, introduced in Section 3, to inject causal knowledge into the model, and the hyperparameter $\omega$ was set to 0.1 for the experiments.
 We used Label Smoothing as a control, and the hyperparameter $\epsilon$ was set to 0.1. in addition to the mainstream models described above, we also explored the performance of large language models for the LJP task, and we chose OpenAI's ChatGPT as the experimental subject and provided it with a priori causal knowledge through different prompts.
+All the above experiments use Adam as the optimizer, and the Learning rate is set to 1e-4.